Protuhj/videotato/README.md

 #### Hot keys:
 ##### (view https://autohotkey.com/docs/KeyList.htm for a full list of possible hotkeys)

-- `F7`: cycles through tabs via the `ctrl+PgUp` hotkey that Chrome and Firefox handle.
+- `F7`: cycles left through tabs via the `ctrl+PgUp` hotkey that Chrome and Firefox handle.
+- `Shift+F7`: cycles right through tabs via the `ctrl+PgDn` hotkey that Chrome and Firefox handle.
 - `F12`: toggles the AutoHotkey script on or off, in case you don't want the script responding to key presses.
 - `LAlt + LShift + Del`: removes the last random video from all local data files.
     - Use this when you don't ever want to play a video again.